Error opening sound device

 Check operating system settings

-- Windows: Follow the Wiki instructions for Windows to configure the Windows sound settings.
+- Windows: Follow the instructions for Windows to access and configure the Windows Sound settings.
 The key points are:

-- Ensure all available inputs are listed and enabled in the Windows Control Panel.
+- Ensure all available inputs are listed and enabled in the Windows Sound dialog.

 - Additionally for Windows: Ensure Default Format for the playback and recording devices contains the same sample rate and number of recording channels as in Audacity.

-- Very rarely, it can help to use 16-bit or 24-bit Default Format then change the Audacity Quality Preferences to that sample format.
+- Very rarely, it can help to use 16-bit or 24-bit Default Format then change the Audacity Audio Settings Preferences to that sample format.

-- If necessary, put a checkmark in both Exclusive Mode boxes then set the "Host" in Audacity's Device Toolbar to "Windows DirectSound" and choose a project rate that your playback and recording devices support.
+- If necessary, put a checkmark in both Exclusive Mode boxes then set the "Host" in Audacity's Device Toolbar to "Windows DirectSound" and choose a Project Sample Rate that your playback and recording devices support.
 Audacity can then request that rate directly from the sound device.

 - Mac: In Finder, choose sample rate, bit-depth and number of recording channels as in Audacity. .
 In "Audio Devices", select in turn the required Recording and Playback devices.
 Set "Format" to the same